For those individuals who are nervous or even fearful of dental treatment, we offer a variety of helpful aids or methods to help reduce anxiety:

 Anesthesia is the use of medication designed to help your mind and body relax during dental treatment.
 The use of anesthesia to provide sedation helps ease anxiety, allows local anesthetics to be more effective, reduces the sensation of time passing, and helps prevent stiffness or soreness from extended sitting in one position.

-At Contemporary Facial & Oral Surgery, in addition to local anesthesia (numbing medicines), we offer three types of anesthesia to meet your surgical needs.
+At Contemporary Implant and Oral Surgery, in addition to local anesthesia (numbing medicines), we offer three types of anesthesia to meet your surgical needs.
 These include nitrous oxide, oral conscious sedation, and intravenous sedation.

 Often referred to as “laughing gas,” nitrous oxide is a colorless, odorless gas and is inhaled through a nasal mask to produce a mild form of sedation prior to treatment.
 Nitrous oxide helps alleviate mild anxiety and increases the effectiveness of local anesthetics.
 This type of sedation is generally safe for patients of all ages.
 Nitrous oxide provides gentle relaxation and reduces discomfort.